Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 This rulebook governs the IEC Challengers Series 1.
 All players who compete in the IEC Challengers Series 1 agree to follow the rules outlined in this document.
 For any questions please contact the tournament officials and defer to their judgement.

-For contact purposes please reach out through rafithrottir@rafithrottir.is
+For contact purposes please reach out to RÍSÍ through rafithrottir@rafithrottir.is

 # 1.0 Definitions